smarticoai/public-api/docs/api/interfaces/TMiniGamePrize.md

 > `optional` **second\_btn\_action\_title?**: `string`

-The name of the action button in modal pop-up (second button)
+Label of the secondary button in the win modal

 ***